tukichen/Machine-Learning-using-R/README.md

 # Machine Learning using R
-a collection of R codes for machine learning
+This project includes collection of R codes for machine learning.